• Skip to primary navigation

 As mentioned above, the chances of opening harmful executable files are greater, when file extensions are hidden, which naturally leads to the conclusion that it is better to set Windows to clearly show file extensions on your computer.

-You can find below the steps to Show File Extensions on a Windows computer by using File Explorer and also by using the Control Panel.
+You can find below the steps to Show File Extensions on a Windows computer by using File Explorer and also by using Control Panel.

 1. Show File Extensions Using File Explorer